smseerat/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition_05.md

    ```
    ![In this screenshot of the console window, docker container ls has again been typed and run at the command prompt.
 0.0.0.0:32768->3000/tcp is highlighted under Ports.](https://github.com/CloudLabs-MCW/MCW-Cloud-native-applications/blob/fix/Hands-on%20lab/local/ex1task5-step3.png?raw=true "List Docker containers")

-4. Enter the command to show running containers.
+4. Enter the docker ls command to show running containers.
 You will observe that the `api` container is in the list.
 Use the docker logs command to see that the API application has connected to mongodb.

    ```bash
    docker container ls